 Battlegrounds is a new multi-media installation that looks at where land ownership, management and policy overlaps with the ownership, management and policy around the female body.

-Graduate Student Residency Fellowship
+Graduate Student Residency Fellowship & Graduate Grant

-This fellowship provides graduate students in the Humanities, Fine Arts, and Architecture+Planning an opportunity to work on a research project in Digital Studies, broadly defined, which challenge and extend their respective fields.
+The Graduate Fellowship and Grant Program provides graduate students in the Humanities, Fine Arts, and Architecture+Planning an opportunity to work on a research project in Digital Studies, broadly defined, which challenge and extend their respective fields.
 The fellowship consists of a semester-long residency.

 DM Graduate Fellow Projects